-OPEN CLASSES
+ADULT OPEN CLASSES

-- 1. All general rules apply to open class exhibitors. - 2.
-All health requirements same as for 4-H and youth exhibitors. - 3.
-Ribbons and rosettes will be awarded for all places listed for each class unless otherwise specified. - 4.
+1. All general rules apply to open class exhibitors, which are adults 20 years of age or older.

+- All health requirements same as for 4-H and youth exhibitors. - 3.
+Ribbons will be awarded for all places listed for each class unless otherwise specified. - 4.
 Exhibitors must complete an online entry by July 1.
-Exhibitors showing in Open Horse show must fill out entry form on day of show with name, address & social security number, or checks will not be mailed.
-There is no online entry for Open Horse Show. - 5.
-Open class saddle horses should not be at County Park until 7 a.m.
-Saturday.